chrisblossom/ex-config/README.md

 A `preset` or `plugin` needs to export an `object` or `function`.

+When using `ES Modules`, only default exports are supported.

 If a `function` is used it will be invoked with the following argument:

 ```js